Literary Translator

 • Newbery Medal — Mrs. Frisby and the Rats of NIMH (Robert C. O’Brien)

-• New York Times Bestseller — A Wolf Called Wander (Rosanne Parry)
+• New York Times Bestseller — A Wolf Called Wander (Rosanne Parry · 2 consecutive years on the list) and Ina May’s Guide to Childbirth (Ina May Gaskin)

-• Partnership with major printing houses
+• Partnerships with leading printing companies

-• Content adaptation for Brazilian audiences, with focus on clarity and cultural fit
+• Content adaptation for Brazilian audiences, with focus on clarity and cultural relevance

 Translated Books